 That means if you are a short and curvy girl, you should be even more selective with anything you wear and pay attention to the details from neckline to silhouette.
-It is still possible to dress well if you are petite plus size, and here’s how.
+It is still possible to dress well if you are petite plus size, and below is tried-and-true tips I’ve gathered based on feedbacks from thousands of my petite customers!

 Something that many overweight women have been made to believe throughout their lives is that they need to wear clothing that “hides” their bodies.